Written by Fernando Maciá

-Basically, it means to develop, provide and manage two different websites: one for desktop computers and another one for mobile devices, which is usually hosted on a subdomain.
+Basically, it involves developing, hosting and managing two separate websites: one for desktops and one for mobile devices, usually hosted on a subdomain.

-- Mobile usability of the new version and it being approved by Google, in the case of choosing the option of responsive design.
+- The mobile usability of the new version and its approval as such by Google, in case of opting for a responsive design.

-- The correct implementation of canonical/alternate link elements, if there’s a mobile-specific website version.
+- The correct implementation of the canonical/alternate link elements in case of adopting a specific mobile version.

-- The correct implementation of http headers, in the case of choosing the option of dynamic HTML.
+- The correct implementation of http headers in case of choosing dynamic HTML.

-- The correct configuration for the detection of device types server-side, and the configuration of redirects to the correct version, in each case.
+- The correct configuration of device type detection on the server and the configuration of redirections to the correct version, in each case.

-- WPO-related aspects, such as download times for each device type, and recommendations for their optimisation.
+- WPO aspects such as download times for each type of device and recommendations for optimization.

-- Remember to review the most frequent errors in the implementation of a mobile marketing strategy.
+- Remember to review the most common mistakes when adopting a mobile marketing strategy.

 Accelerated Mobile Pages

-For the time being, media outlets are the ones who benefit the most from AMP, many of which have already implemented this new standard.
-You can read more information on this type of code on this comprehensive post about AMP and what it means for your website’s SEO.
+At the moment, the biggest impact of AMP is being made by the media, many of which have already adopted this standard.
+Learn more about this type of code in this comprehensive post about AMP and what it can mean for your website’s SEO.

-An app is not the same thing as a mobile website
+An app is NOT the same as a mobile web

-Attention: if at some point you’ve chosen to use an app as the solution for mobile users, know that apps are effective as a means of access for already loyal customers of a company, but they’re not useful for getting new users who could be our prospective customers, to discover us.
+Attention: if you opted for an app as your access solution in the past mobile know that apps are effective as a means of access for users who are already loyal customers of a company, but they are not so effective in getting new users to discover us who may be potential customers.

-In any case, we cannot ignore that apps have become an important part of online marketing for companies in the mobile world.
-For that reason, having a well-ranking app for related searches is important in terms of brand recognition for the fans of our brand, so that they can easily identify and download our app.
-These searches can be made at a web level (via search engines like Google), or via app stores.
+In any case, we cannot ignore the fact that the apps have become an important part of the online marketing of companies in the field mobile.
+Therefore, having a well positioned app for their related searches is important in order to make it easier for the brand’s fans to identify and download our app with ease.
+These searches can be performed on the Web (in search engines such as Google) or in the app stores.

-The following aspects influence rankings and visibility of an app on the Internet:
+The following aspects influence the positioning and visibility of an app on the Internet:

-- Visibility of pages, where the app download is promoted, as well as optimisation possibilities.
+- Visibility of bancopopular.es Web pages where the application download is promoted as well as its optimization possibilities.

-- Keywords and description used when uploading the app to the app stores.
+- Keywords and description used when uploading apps to the app stores.

-- Optimisation of the icon design, screenshots and videos related to the app’s description.
+- Optimization of the icon design, screenshots and related videos in the description of the apps.

-- Analysis of the download promotion policy (redirects, Google AdWords campaigns, Facebook Ads, etc.)
+- Analysis of download promotion policies (redirects, Google AdWords campaigns, Facebook Ads, etc.).

-- Analysis of the comments and reviews, and the design of actions to encourage them.
+- Analysis of comments and opinions and design of actions to encourage them.

-Nevertheless, and even if the app has already been appropriately promoted, having a website adapted to mobile devices is important, both from the user experience point of view, as well as from an SEO point of view, because after the recent Google announcement, it’s a first-order visibility factor.
-Nowadays, HTML5 allows a degree of functionality and user interaction almost as good as that of an app.
+However, even if you already have a properly promoted app, having a website adapted to mobile devices is important both from the point of view of the user experience itself and from the SEO point of view, since after the recent Google announcement, it becomes a major visibility factor.
+HTML 5 today allows a degree of functionality and user interaction that is almost as good as that achieved with an app.